nsunami/penguins-rotterdam-osc/README.md

 <!-- Please add a brief introduction to explain what the project is about    -->

-## Where do I start?
+## About this project

-You can load this project in RStudio by opening the file called 'penguins-rotterdam-osc.Rproj'.
+I created this project as part of the WORCS workshop.

 ## Project structure